Three Limits to Growth

-As production (real GDP) grows, its marginal utility declines, because we satisfy our most important needs first.
-Likewise, the marginal disutilitiy inflicted by growth increases, because as the economy expands into the ecosphere we sacrifice our least important ecological services first (to the extent we know them).
+As production (real GDP) grows, its marginal utility declines because we satisfy our most important needs first.
+Likewise, the marginal disutility inflicted by growth increases because as the economy expands into the ecosphere, we sacrifice our least important ecological services first (to the extent we know them).
 These rising costs and declining benefits of growth at the margin are depicted in the diagram below.

-1. The “futility limit” occurs when marginal utility of production falls to zero.
+- The “futility limit” occurs when the marginal utility of production falls to zero.
 Even with no cost of production, there is a limit to how much we can consume and still enjoy it.
 There is a limit to how many goods we can enjoy in a given time period, as well as a limit to our stomachs and to the sensory capacity of our nervous systems.
-In a world with considerable poverty, and in which the poor observe the rich apparently still enjoying their extra wealth, this futility limit is thought to be far away, not only for the poor, but for everyone.
+In a world with considerable poverty and in which the poor observe the rich apparently still enjoying their extra wealth, this futility limit is thought to be far away, not only for the poor but for everyone.
 By its “non satiety” postulate, neoclassical economics formally denies the concept of the futility limit.
-However, studies showing that beyond a threshold self-evaluated happiness (total utility) ceases to increase with GDP, strengthen the relevance of the futility limit.
+However, studies showing that beyond a threshold, self-evaluated happiness (total utility) ceases to increase with GDP, strengthen the relevance of the futility limit.

-2. The “ecological catastrophe limit” is represented by a sharp increase to the vertical of the marginal cost curve.
-Some human activity, or novel combination of activities, may induce a chain reaction, or tipping point, and collapse our ecological niche.
+- The “ecological catastrophe limit” is represented by a sharp increase to the vertical of the marginal cost curve.
+Some human activity or novel combination of activities, may induce a chain reaction or tipping point, and collapse our ecological niche.
 The leading candidate for the catastrophe limit at present is runaway climate change induced by greenhouse gasses emitted in pursuit of economic growth.
 Where along the horizontal axis it might occur is uncertain.
 I should note that the assumption of a continuously and smoothly increasing marginal cost (disutility) curve is quite optimistic.
 Given our limited understanding of how the ecosystem functions, we cannot be sure that we have correctly sequenced our growth-imposed sacrifices of ecological services from least to most important.
 In making way for growth, we may ignorantly sacrifice a vital ecosystem service ahead of a trivial one.
-Thus the marginal cost curve might in reality zig-zag up and down discontinuously, making it difficult to separate the catastrophe limit from the third and most important limit, namely the economic limit.
+Thus the marginal cost curve might, in reality, zig-zag up and down discontinuously making it difficult to separate the catastrophe limit from the third and most important limit, namely the economic limit.

 Economists will note that the logic just employed is familiar in microeconomics—marginal cost equal to marginal benefit defines the optimal size of a microeconomic unit, be it a firm or household.
 That logic is not usually applied to the macro-economy, however, because the latter is thought to be the Whole rather than a Part.
 When a Part expands into the finite Whole, it imposes an opportunity cost on other Parts that must shrink to make room for it.
 When the Whole itself expands, it is thought to impose no opportunity cost because it displaces nothing, presumably expanding into the void.
 But the macro-economy is not the Whole.
 It too is a Part, a part of the larger natural economy, the ecosphere, and its growth does inflict opportunity costs on the finite Whole that must be counted.
 Ignoring this fact leads many economists to believe that growth in GDP could never be uneconomic.